sovrynn/ecdo/2-LOCATION-ANALYSIS/README.md

 ## Basic Contribution Guidelines

 When investigating specific locations, include a map marking the location relative to its surrounding landmass.
 See Oranjemund (`LOCATION-ANALYSIS/africa/south-africa/oranjemund`) and Svalbard (`LOCATION-ANALYSIS/arctic/svalbard`) as examples.

+## Desert locations

+Take a good look at the desert locations.
+This is likely where a large amount of water ends up after the flip, depositing all the sediment before slowly draining out.

 ## Citations